wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     } from '@bodiless/components';
     import { withNode } from '@bodiless/core';
     ```
 1. The first step is to define all the  individual sub-components of our HeaderImage and ensure that they are stylable.
-This will allow us to replace or modify the individual components within this component.
+While this isn't required, we recommend using the [FClasses](Development/Architecture/FClasses) functionality so that in future it will allow us to easily replace or modify the individual components with either new/modified function or design.

    * The HeaderImageComponents define each individual component as Styleable Props.
-   * The headerImageStart:HeaderImageComponents defines what each component is.
+StylableProps

     ```
     export type HeaderImageComponents = {
       ImageWrapper: ComponentType<StylableProps>,
       ImageLink: ComponentType<StylableProps>,
       Image: ComponentType<StylableProps>,
     };
+    ```

+   * The headerImageStart:HeaderImageComponents defines what each component is.
+    ```
     const headerImageStart:HeaderImageComponents = {
       ImageWrapper: Div,
       ImageLink: A,
       Image: Img,
     };

     type Props = DesignableComponentsProps<HeaderImageComponents> & { };
     ```

 1. Next, let's define what the component will render--this is really the base template for our component.
 As you can see, It will render a linked image in a div wrapper.
     ```
     const HeaderImageBase: FC<Props> = ({ components }) => {